dnmfarrell/perltricks-static/content/article/an-introduction-to-tmux.md

 The file `~/.tmux.conf` is a plaintext file used by Tmux for local config.
 This is what mine looks like:

     # set scroll history to 10,000 lines
-    set-option -g history-limit 10000
+    set -g history-limit 10000

     # modern encoding and colors
     set -g utf8 on set-window-option -g utf8 on set -g default-terminal screen-256color

     # don't use a login shell
-    set-option -g default-command /bin/bash
+    set -g default-command /bin/bash

     # unbind the prefix and bind it to Ctrl-a like screen
     unbind C-b set -g prefix C-a bind C-a send-prefix

+Tmux starts with a tiny scroll history, so I like to bump that up.
+The modern encoding and colors are there to jive with my terminal setup - they may even be the default Tmux settings by now.
 By default Tmux uses a login shell, so every new pane will execute `.bash_profile`.
 I prefer to disable that behavior and just launch regular non-login shells.

 Tmux has hundreds more options: many users will switch to a different shell like zsh, enable pane switching with the trackpad, display custom data in the Tmux footer (like weather info!) and so on.
 Copying other programmers' [conf files](https://github.com/search?utf8=%E2%9C%93&q=.tmux.conf) is a great way to learn and experiment.

 To reload your `.tmux.conf` within a Tmux session, type: `Ctrl-b :` then `source-file ~/.tmux.conf`.

 ### Tmux resources
-The official Tmux [website](https://tmux.github.io/) is a good starting point with summary information, a changelog, downloads and a link to the extensive [man page](http://www.openbsd.org/cgi-bin/man.cgi/OpenBSD-current/man1/tmux.1?query=tmux&sec=1).
+The official Tmux [website](https://tmux.github.io/) is a good starting point with summary information, a changelog, downloads and a link to the extensive [man page](http://man.openbsd.org/OpenBSD-current/man1/tmux.1).
 The Arch Linux [tmux documentation](https://wiki.archlinux.org/index.php/Tmux) covers advanced features and troubleshooting tips.
 The book [tmux - Productive Mouse-Free Development](https://pragprog.com/book/bhtmux/tmux) by Pragmatic Bookshelf is thorough introduction to Tmux.

 [GNU Screen](http://perltricks.com/article/153/2015/2/16/Get-to-grips-with-GNU-Screen/) is another terminal multiplexer program.
 It's older than Tmux and a little bit crufty, but it has most of the features Tmux has.
 The controls for Screen and Tmux are similar enough that if you know one of them you can get by using the other.
 The Tmux [FAQ](https://raw.githubusercontent.com/tmux/tmux/master/FAQ) lists the differences between them.